Where to go apple picking in Ontario 2023

 Albion Orchards

-Located under an hour northwest of Toronto, Albion Orchards grows many varieties of apples including Empire apples.
-Known for its red and golden exterior, Empire apples can be roasted, baked or sauteed and even pressed into apple cider.
+Located under an hour northwest of Toronto, the Empire is one of the varieties grown here.
+Known for its red and golden exterior, Empire apples can be roasted, baked, sauteed and even pressed into apple cider.

-You will find pure and unpasteurized honey, maple syrup, jam, vegetables at the Country Market.
+You’ll also find pure and unpasteurized honey, maple syrup, jam and vegetables at the Country Market.

 Location: 14800 Innis Lake Road, Caledon